 This class is built around the feminist principles of shared respect, collaboration, dignity, and safety.
-In online spaces, there is an expectation that all participants will work to uphold these principles.
 In this class, we value each other as peers who bring unique knowledge and expertise based on our different histories and experiences and encourage a culture of respect.
 We also recognize that, within and outside of academic spaces, systematic oppression excludes some whilst providing others with disproportionate privilege and power.
 This class provides space in which to question and challenge systematic oppression, not uphold it.
 With this in mind, it is our shared responsibility to:

-- Interact in ways that demonstrate respect for others. - Reflect on the assumptions we bring to a particular topic (and where these come from). - Consider the systems of privilege and oppression at work in our own lives and the lives of others, and understand their impacts on our relationships with others.
+- Interact in ways that demonstrate respect for others. - Reflect on the assumptions we bring to a particular topic (and where these come from). - Consider the systems of privilege and oppression at work in our own lives and the lives of others, and understand their impacts on our relationships with others. - Always assume somebody else in the room may have experienced what we are discussing.